Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 ### 3. Connecting AdnSensors

-The process to connect and AdnSensor to an AdnRibbonMuscle is the exact same to the one followed [for AdnMuscle](#3-connecting-adnsensors).
+The process to connect and AdnSensor to an AdnRibbonMuscle is the exact same to the one followed for [AdnMuscle](#3-connecting-adnsensors).

 <figure>
   <img src="images/setup_ribbon_muscle_8.png">
   <figcaption><b>Figure 22</b>: Connection Editor tool with AdnRotation sensor connected to AdnRibbonMuscle.</figcaption>
 </figure>

-To tweak additional parameters of the AdnRibbonMuscle deformer, the following documentation for [AdnRibbonMuscle](ribbon.md) can be consulted.
+To tweak additional parameters of the AdnRibbonMuscle deformer, check the full documentation for [AdnRibbonMuscle](ribbon.md).

 ## AdnSimshape